 On behalf of David Whitlock at Whitlock Canter LLC

-A federal estate tax return is required if the sum of the assets held at death plus the taxable gifts made during the life of the Decedent are more than the federal exemption equivalent ($12,920,000 as of 2023).
-Even though a spouse can pass an unlimited amount to his or her spouse during life or at death, the assets left to a spouse at death do count towards the $12,920,000 exemption equivalent.
+A federal estate tax return is required if the sum of the assets held at death plus the taxable gifts made during the life of the Decedent are more than the federal exemption equivalent ($13,610,000 as of 2024).

 It is also necessary to file a timely federal estate tax return in order for a surviving spouse to obtain the use of their spouse’s unused federal estate tax exemption (referred to as “DSUE”).
 In 2022 the IRS increased the filing deadline from 2 years to 5 years after the first spouse’s death.